jcurry/ZenPacks.community.A10/README.rst

 and templates applied.

 Two modeler plugins are supplied:
-    * A10DeviceMap      sets total memory, serial number and Hardware / software manufcaturer / model
+    * A10DeviceMap      sets total memory, serial number and Hardware / software manufacturer / model
     * A10Map            models the virtual servers, service groups and servers

 A device template, A10MemCpu delivers memory and cpu data and graphs.